ycombinator/openstack/CONTRIBUTING.md

 Here are the major design decisions for this project.
 If a design decision has been made, the item below links to a page detailing the design.
 If a design decision is pending, the item below links to an issue with the assignee accountable for that decision.

-* Capturing user requirements in a testable fashion
+* Capturing user requirements in a testable fashion.
-* Service layer
+* Service layer: the primary layer end-users will interact with.
+This layer uses human-readable terminology and concepts that are both useful and meaningful to users of the SDK.
-* REST layer
+* REST layer: the intermediary layer which connects the service layer above it to the transport layer below it in a RESTful manner.
+This layer will mirror the OpenStack REST API structure.
-* Transport layer
+* Transport layer: the low-level layer responsible for transporting HTTP requests and receiving HTTP responses, usually via cURL.
+It has no understanding of either OpenStack services or REST.
-* Parameter passing
+* Parameter passing to methods.
-* OOP visibility of methods and properties
+* OOP visibility of methods and properties.
-* Vendor extensions
+* Vendor extensions.

 **IMPORTANT**: To ensure consistency of design across the SDK, each item in the list above MUST be a cross-cutting design decision (as opposed to a "vertical" or "functional" design decision - e.g. design of a particular service).